ahmadhassandebugs/interview-grind/repeat_offenders/README.md

 - binary search in a rotated sorted array iteratively
 - binary search in a rotated sorted array with duplicates iteratively

-## BFS
+## Trees
-- bfs in a binary tree iteratively
+- inorder traversal of a binary tree recursively
-- bfs in a binary tree recursively
+- preorder traversal of a binary tree recursively
-- bfs in a graph iteratively
-- bfs in a graph recursively
+- postorder traversal of a binary tree recursively

+## Graphs
-- bfs in a graph with cycles iteratively
+- bfs in a graph iteratively (can have cycles)
-- bfs in a graph with cycles recursively
+- bfs in a graph recursively (can have cycles)

-## DFS
-- dfs in a binary tree iteratively
-- dfs in a binary tree recursively
-- dfs in a graph iteratively
+- dfs in a graph iteratively (can have cycles)
-- dfs in a graph recursively
+- dfs in a graph recursively (can have cycles)
-- dfs in a graph with cycles iteratively
+- topological sort in a graph
-- dfs in a graph with cycles recursively
+- shortest path in a graph (dijkstra's algorithm)

 ## Linked List
 - reverse a linked list iteratively